 One of the most common obstacles to innovation and competition is that simply that too few people possess the necessary skills to fix problems with existing tools.
-This, coupled with the increasing pace of change, are the driving forces behind the adoption of no-code and low-code tools.
+This, coupled with the increasing pace of change, are the driving forces behind the adoption of no-code tools, particularly the rise of low-code automation.

 The most exciting thing about NCDPs and LCDPs isn’t their potential to increase efficiencies and revenues.
 It’s the impact these tools will have on people.
 For example, using no-code tools means that IT specialists can spend more time focusing on their areas of expertise.
 It also means that a more diverse range of perspectives will be invited into the problem-solving process.